greatrando/vr-donkeykong/README.md

 #### Todo:

-  - Figure out how to switch the HUD to Oculus viewport
-  - Swap the controllers visual out with the hands.
+  - Top of ladders needs work.
+Currently you have to make sure you've climbed high enough for the player to clear the next floor before moving forward.

 #### Probably won't do: